 The grant date fair value of options granted to employees is recognized as stock-based compensation expense, with a corresponding charge to contributed surplus, over the vesting period.
 The expense is adjusted to reflect the estimated number of options expected to vest at the end of the vesting period, adjusted for the estimated forfeitures during the period.
 Any cumulative adjustment prior to vesting is recognized in the current period.
 No adjustment is made to any expense recognized in the prior periods if share options ultimately exercised are different to that estimated on vesting.
 The fair value of options are measured using the Black-Scholes option pricing model.
-Measurement inputs include the price of our
+Measurement inputs include the price of our Common shares on the measurement date, exercise price of the option, expected volatility of our Common shares (based on weighted average historic volatility), weighted average expected life of the option (based on historical experience and general option holder behavior), expected dividends, estimated forfeitures and the risk-free interest rate.

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars)

-Periods ended March 31, 2013 and 2012
+Periods ended June 30, 2013 and 2012

 (Unaudited)